evoto-tech/EvotoApi/README.md

 Finally, we must install our npm packages to build the web front-end.
 By default, Visual Studio is setup to build the JavaScript project before it builds the solution, however installing all of the modules each time in addition is time consuming and unecessary.

-`cd Management.Api/Web && npm build`
+`cd Management.Api/Web && npm install`

 Now build the solution in Visual Studio, and you're ready to go!